 Christine was appointed to the Director of Staff Development and Research in 2017, after commencing at MLC in 2006.

-Christine previously held the position of Head of Home Economics and Hospitality and was the VCAA State Reviewer for VCE Food Studies.
-With over 25 years of leadership experience, Christine was an active member of the Learning and Curriculum Group and regularly delivered professional learning for teachers at MLC.
+Chris previously held the position of Head of Home Economics and Hospitality and was the VCAA State Reviewer for VCE Food Studies.
 Christine was also connected broadly in the VCAA and ACARA education communities.
-In her role as State Reviewer, Christine has identified learning needs and developed and delivered professional learning activities and workshops to teachers across Victoria.
+In her role as State Reviewer, she developed professional learning activities and workshops to teachers across Victoria.

 Meet The Principal

 News & Events